hmis-tools/hmis-api-server/CONTRIBUTING.md

 * Commit early and often.
 Having one giant commit makes it difficult to understand the evolution of a patch.
 * Describe your commits with good comments.
 Comments like "changed index.html" aren't helpful.
 Comments like "updated the page title" are.
 * Don't be upset if your Pull Request requires an iteration.
 The point of a pull request is to get feedback.
+* Changes to the schema should be done by creating new migrations, not editing existing migrations.

 Step 4: Understand the Code Base